FDAPT: Federated Domain-adaptive Pre-training for Language Models: Methodology

 \textbf{Training and Evaluation.} In the FDAPT process, we initialize each client's model with the weights of a PLM and continue training on domain-specific datasets using the same pre-training tasks under various federated settings.
-Specifically, we adopt the Federated Averaging (FedAvg) \cite{mcmahan2017communication} algorithm for our experiments.
+Specifically, we adopt the Federated Averaging (FedAvg) \citep{mcmahan2017communication} algorithm for our experiments.
 To evaluate domain-specific PLMs, we fine-tune them on different downstream tasks within the domain and compare their performance.
+Details of FDAPT system design are illustrated in Appendix \ref{system} and evaluation metrics are introduced in Appendix \ref{evaluationmetric}.

-\textbf{Model Architecture and Framework.} In our experiments, we use DistilBERT \cite{Sanh2019DistilBERTAD} model due to its efficiency and decent performance.
-Although GPT series models \cite{2023arXiv230308774O} have achieved incredible performance recently, their enormous model sizes will limit the scale of our experiments.
-The purpose of this empirical study is to demonstrate the effectiveness of FDAPT in comprehensive federated settings, rather than developing new SOTA models.
-Therefore, we select the DistilBERT model for simulations to minimize experimental costs while obtaining sensible results.
-In addition, we use Flower \cite{beutel2020flower}, a user-friendly FL framework, for experimental simulations.
-Flower provides a flexible environment to easily customize FL configurations, simplifying the implementation and execution of FL experiments.
+\textbf{Model Architecture and Framework.} As the purpose of this empirical study is to demonstrate the effectiveness of FDAPT in comprehensive experimental settings we chose the DistilBERT \citep{Sanh2019DistilBERTAD} model due to its efficiency and representativeness.
+Although GPT series models \citep{2023arXiv230308774O} have achieved incredible performance recently, their enormous model sizes would limit the scale of our experiments substantially.
+Furthermore, we used Flower \citep{beutel2020flower}, a user-friendly FL framework, for experimental simulations.
+Flower provides a flexible and accessible environment to easily customize FL configurations, simplifying the implementation and execution of FL experiments.

-\textbf{Datasets. } We conduct FDAPT on the PubMed dataset, which contains abstracts and full-text research articles in the biomedical domain.
-The PubMed dataset adopted in our experiments \cite{cohan2018discourse} is smaller than the version used for BioBERT \cite{lee2020biobert}, which minimizes the experimental costs while maintaining pronounced results.
-Domain-specific PLMs are evaluated on 9 publicly available downstream tasks in the biomedical domain, including 6 Named Entity Recognition (NER), 2 Relation Extraction (RE) and 1 Question Answering (QA) datasets, as shown in Table \ref{t:datadown}.
+\textbf{Datasets. } We apply FDAPT to the PubMed dataset and 9 domain-specific datasets listed in Table \ref{t:datadown}.
+The PubMed dataset contains abstracts and full-text research articles in the biomedical domain.
+The PubMed dataset adopted in our experiments \citep{cohan2018discourse} is smaller than the version used for BioBERT \citep{lee2020biobert}, which minimizes the experimental costs while maintaining pronounced results.
+The domain-specific PLMs are evaluated on 9 publicly available downstream tasks in the biomedical domain, including 6 Named Entity Recognition (NER), 2 Relation Extraction (RE) and 1 Question Answering (QA) datasets, as shown in Table \ref{t:datadown}.